kimothokamau/kimothokamaublog/content/blog/signup-lbc/index.md

 This guide assumes that:

+- You know what bitcoin is.
+If not, read my article on [What is bitcoin](/bitcoin-introduction)

 - You have a valid email account that you can access when required

 - You have a valid phone number that you can receive a verifcation code on.